objektwerks/work.order/README.md

 1. npm install
 >See **package.json** for details.
 >Note **dependencies** won't work if not installed in your home directory.
 Some don't appear in the project node_modules directory.
->Install npm, typescript, typesync, ts-node and tsx globally to run without npx.
+>Install npm, nodemon, typescript, typesync, ts-node and tsx globally to run without npx or npm scripts.

 Database
 --------